sylabs/singularity/e2e/README.md

 ```

 Here, we pass different [e2e.ExpectOutput()](#the-e2eexpectexit-option) options
-for each of the different subtest (even passing none at all, for the
+for each of the different subtests (even passing none at all, for the
 "writable-tmpfs" subtest).

 Or consider the testCLICallbacks() test in e2e/plugin/plugin.go: